Church of St Francis, Victoria: Works of Art

 The titular painting of the church depicts St Francis of Assisi receiving the stigmata.
 It was painted by Jean-Baptiste van Loo.
 The church also has a statue of St Isidore the Laborer which dates back to 1680.
 Originally this statue was gilded in gold but then it was painted over so as not to attract the attention of the French invaders.

 Feast of the Immaculate Conception

-A feast to the Immaculate Conception of Mary is celebrated every year on 8 December.
+A feast for the Immaculate Conception of Mary is celebrated every year on 8 December.
 The feat dates back to 1663 when a Confraternity of the Immaculate Conception was founded in the church to help in the organization of the mentioned feast.
 In 1698 a wooden statue of Our Lady representing the Immaculate Conception was used in a procession.